-The chair group fosters the design/implementation/management of successful sustainable entrepreneurship and the transition towards a circular economy because (i) it educates a new generation of leadership in the MSc program Sustainable Entrepreneurship, (ii) it inspires and supports existing/new sustainable firms and circular citizenship by means of masterclasses, policy instruments/regional monitors and public debates, and (iii) it generates in-depth and relevant academic knowledge by means of transdisciplinary/interdisciplinary/multi-method research and sustainability/circular economy living labs.
+The department fosters the design/implementation/management of successful sustainable entrepreneurship and the transition towards a circular economy because (i) it educates a new generation of leadership in the MSc program Sustainable Entrepreneurship, (ii) it generates fundamental and applied academic knowledge by means of transdisciplinary/interdisciplinary/multi-method research and sustainability/circular economy living labs and conferences, and (iii) it inspires and supports existing/new sustainable firms and circular citizenship by means of masterclasses, policy instruments/regional monitors and public debates.

-The chair group works with professor de Jong’s general framework of sustainable entrepreneurship in a circular economy encompassing the design (leadership and strategy), implementation (organization, alliances, context and policy), and management (multiple value performance) of sustainable enterprises and their social impact on the transition towards a circular economy.
-Professor de Jong and his team regularly serve as reviewers for journals and academic seminars in this new academic field.
+The department is organized along professor de Jong’s general framework of sustainable entrepreneurship in a circular economy encompassing the design (leadership and strategy), implementation (organization, alliances, context and policy), and management (multiple value performance) of sustainable enterprises and their social impact on the transition towards a circular economy.
+Professor de Jong and his department regularly serve as reviewers for journals and academic seminars in this new academic field.

 Research and Valorization

-Together with his team, professor de Jong develops the relatively new and establishing field of sustainable entrepreneurship and the circular economy guided by transdisciplinary/interdisciplinary/multi-method research paradigms.
-The research of his team includes sustainable business models and innovation (Dr. T. Long), social entrepreneurship (Dr. E. Folmer), systems change and circular business models (Dr. N. Faber), cultural heritage (Dr. M. de Jong), interdisciplinary environmental behavior (Dr. B. Unal), social psychology (Dr. J. Geiger), and sustainable teaching and leadership (mr. H. van Polen).
+Together with his department, professor de Jong develops the relatively new and establishing field of sustainable entrepreneurship and the circular economy guided by transdisciplinary/interdisciplinary/multi-method research paradigms.
+The research of his team includes regenerative entrepreneurship (Dr. T. Long), social entrepreneurship (Dr. E. Folmer), circular entrepreneurship (Dr. N. Faber), cultural entrepreneurship (Dr. M. de Jong), sustainable entrepreneurship (Dr. B. Ünal), sustainable entrepreneurship (Dr. J. Geiger), female entrepreneurship (Dr. Pelin Gül), and sustainable teaching and leadership (mr. H. van Polen).

-Together with his team and his colleagues, professor de Jong supervises various PhD research projects for which he serves as first promotor including (i) sustainable opportunity and problem recognition (Margo Enthoven joint with Dr. E. Folmer and Dr. B. Unal), (ii) circular business models in social housing associations (Manon Eikelenboom joint with Dr. T. Long), (iii) sustainable hospitality (Femke Vrenegoor joint with professor Cavagnaro), (iv) sustainable entrepreneurship in the protected Wadden sea region (Prowad Link project – Hellen Dawo joint with Dr. T. Long), (v) intention formation in sustainable entrepreneurship (Hendrik Thelken joint with Dr. B. Unal), (vi) social entrepreneurship (Valerija Woudstra joint with Dr. E. Folmer), (viii) interdisciplinary environmental behavior (Can Saral joint with Dr. B. Unal), (ix) circular business models (Jens Kaus joint with Dr. N. Faber), and (x) dynamic capabilities and entrepreneurship in the construction industry (Eric Fath-Kolmes joint with T. Long).
-Professor de Jong collaborates in the Wageningen University & Research NWO Can-Do-It consortium and serves as a promotor for a Phd project concerning business models in circular agriculture (joint with professor de Boer and Dr. N. Faber).
+Together with his team and his colleagues, professor de Jong supervises various PhD research projects for which he serves as first promotor including (iii) sustainable entrepreneurship in the hotel industry (Femke Vrenegoor joint with professor Cavagnaro), (iv) sustainable entrepreneurship in the protected nature areas (Prowad Link project – Hellen Dawo joint with Dr. T. Long), (v) the role of cognition in managing multiple goals in sustainable enterprises (Dr. Hendrik Thelken joint with Dr. B. Unal), (vi) social entrepreneurship (Valerija Woudstra joint with Dr. E. Folmer), (viii) transformational leadership and green employee behavior (Can Saral joint with Dr. B. Unal), (ix) evolutions of sustainable entrepreneurship ecosystems (Jens Kaus joint with Dr. N. Faber), and (x) dynamic capabilities and entrepreneurship in the construction industry (Eric Fath-Kolmes joint with T. Long).
+Professor de Jong collaborates in the Wageningen University & Research NWO Can-Do-It consortium and serves as a promotor for a Phd project concerning business models in circular agriculture (Annemarike de Bruin joint with professor de Boer and Dr. N. Faber).

-Together with his team – and in line with the development stage of the new and establishing field of research –, professor de Jong developed more than 50 conference papers/working papers/journal articles/book chapters to date.
+Together with his team – and in line with the development stage of the new and establishing field of research –, professor de Jong developed more than 130 publications (conference papers/working papers/journal articles/book chapters).
 His team efforts resulted in a best paper award at the 2019 International New Business Models conference (Eikelenboom/Long/de Jong), a best paper award at the 2019 High Tech Small Firms Conference (Enthoven/de Jong/Unal), and a best paper nomination in the 2018 Academy of Management conference (Eikelenboom/de Jong).
 Professor de Jong also contributed to the best paper runner up award in the 2018 Strategic Management Society conference (Balogh/Faems/Estrada Vaqeuro/de Jong).